RAKWireless/LPWAN-Tracker-Solution/AT-Commands.md

 |                             | *Param3* = **Reattempt interval**: 7 - 255 seconds (30 is default)                                  |                                  |                       |
 |                             | *Param4* = **No. of join attempts**: 0 - 255 (0 is default)                                        |                                  |                       |

 _**This is an asynchronous command.
 OK means that the device is joining.
 The completion of the JOIN can be verified with AT+NJS=? command.**_
+The asynchronous responses can be:
+`+EVT:JOINED` after successful join
+`+EVT:JOIN FAILED` if the join process did not succeed.

 _**Param3 is not supported yet and is fixed to 30s always**_